-Step 5: Do Walkaround Inspection
+Step 5: Do walkaround inspection

+Checks of brake, turn signal and four-way flasher lights must be done separately.
-Go to front of vehicle and check that low beams are on and both of the four-way flashers are working.

-Push dimmer switch and check that high beams work.

-Turn off headlights and four-way emergency flashers.

-Turn on parking, clearance, side-marker, and identification lights.

-Turn on right turn signal, and start walk-around inspection.
+- Go to front of vehicle and check that low beams are on and both of the four-way flashers are working. - Push dimmer switch and check that high beams work. - Turn off headlights and four-way emergency flashers. - Turn on parking, clearance, side-marker, and identification lights. - Turn on right turn signal, and start walk-around inspection.